therealmarv/logic-xml-diff/README.md

           <hello b="2" a="1"  />
       <test/>

-This little puts everything in order and diffs the ordered XMLs.
+logic-xml-diff puts everything in order and diffs the ordered XMLs.

 Have fun!